erikeldridge/erikeldridge.github.com/_posts/2018-03-25-performance-review.md

 ### Structure

-For some reason, self-assessments are often requested in "resume format", ie structured chronologically, but reviewed in "ladder format", ie the definition of the current and next rung of the ladder.
+For some reason, self-assessments are often requested in "resume format", ie structured chronologically, but reviewed in "ladder format", ie the definition of the current and next rung of the [career ladder](career-ladder).
 Translating from one format to the other, both by the individual (who uses the ladder for career planning) and the reviewer, is costly.

 So, start with a self-assessment structured around the current and next rungs of the ladder, mentioning significant collaborators by name.